MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/troubleshoot.md

 ## <a name="known-issues"></a>Known issues

-The *Gen. Bus.
-Posting Group* cannot be zero or empty; there must be a value in the customer field.
-To correct:
+### <a name="the-gen-bus-posting-group-cannot-be-zero-or-empty-there-must-be-a-value-in-the-customer-field"></a>The *Gen. Bus.
+Posting Group* cannot be zero or empty; there must be a value in the customer field

 On the **Shopify Shop Card** page, fill in the **Customer Template Code** field with the template that has **Gen. Bus.
 Posting Group** populated.
-The customer template is used not only for the creation of customers, but also for calculation of the sales price and during the creation of sales documents.
+The customer template is used not only for the creation of customers but also for the calculation of the sales price and during the creation of sales documents.

 ### <a name="importing-data-to-your-shopify-shop-isnt-enabled-go-to-the-shop-card-to-enable-it"></a>Importing data to your Shopify shop isn't enabled.
 Go to the shop card to enable it

 On the **Shopify Shop Card** window, turn on the **Allow Data Sync to Shopify** toggle.
 This toggle is intended to protect the online shop from getting demo data from [!INCLUDE[prod_short](../includes/prod_short.md)].

+### <a name="oauth-error-invalid_request-could-not-find-shopify-api-application-with-api_key"></a>Oauth error invalid_request: Could not find Shopify API application with api_key

+It seems you use the [Embed App](/dynamics365/business-central/dev-itpro/deployment/embed-app-overview), where the client URL has the format: `https://[application name].bc.dynamics.com`.
+The Shopify connector doesn't work for Embed Apps.
+For more information, see [What Microsoft products is the Shopify connector available for](shopify-faq.md#what-microsoft-products-is-the-shopify-connector-available-for).

 ## <a name="see-also"></a>See also